 If you want further education on your HVAC system, go ahead and read the information in the article below!
 (If you’re looking commercial HVAC Contractor in Wilmington NC go ahead and click through the text)

-All climate-control devices or systems have three basic components: a source of warmed or cooled air, a means of distributing the air to the rooms being heated or cooled, and a control used to regulate the system (e.g., thermostat).
-The sources of warm air, such as a furnace, and cool air, such as an air conditioner, in a house often use the same distribution and control systems.
-If your house has central air conditioning, cool air probably flows through the same ducts that heat does and is regulated by the same thermostat.
+All climate-control devices or systems have three basic components.
+A source of warmed or cooled air, a means of distributing the air to the rooms being heated or cooled, and a control used to regulate the system (e.g., thermostat).
+The sources of warm air, such as a furnace.
+The sources of cool air, such as an air conditioner.
+These often use the same distribution and control systems.
+If your house has central air conditioning, cool air probably flows through the same ducts.
+That heat does and is regulated by the same thermostat.
 When a heating or cooling system malfunctions, any of these three basic components may be causing the problem.

-Both heating and air conditioning work on the principle that heat always moves from a warm object to a cooler one, just as water flows from a higher to a lower level.
+Both heating and air conditioning work on the principle.
+That principle is heat always moves from a warm object to a cooler one.
+Just as water flows from a higher to a lower level.
 Furnaces and heaters put heat into the air to make your home warmer; air conditioners remove heat to make your home cooler.

 All heating and cooling units burn fuel.
 Air conditioners use electricity.
 Most home heating systems use gas or fuel oil; other systems use electricity.
 The heat pump — an electrically powered climate control unit — both heats and cools air.
 In summer it extracts heat from the air inside your home.
 In winter it pulls heat from the air outside and uses this heat to warm the air inside.

 When the furnace is turned on, it consumes the fuel that powers it, whether it be gas, oil, or electricity.
-As fuel is burned, heat is produced and channeled to the living areas of your home through ducts, pipes, or wires and then is blown out of registers, radiators, or heating panels.
-Older systems use the heat they produce to heat water, which in turn heats the air in your home.
-These systems use a boiler to store and heat the water supply, which is then circulated as hot water through pipes embedded in the wall, floor, or ceiling.
+As fuel is burned, heat is produced and channeled to the living areas of your home.
+This is done through ducts, pipes, or wires and then is blown out of registers, radiators, or heating panels.
+Older systems use the heat they produce to heat water.
+This in turn heats the air in your home.
+These systems use a boiler to store and heat the water supply.
+This is then circulated as hot water through pipes embedded in the wall, floor, or ceiling.

 When an air conditioner is turned on, electrical power is used to cool a gas in a coil to its liquid state.
 Warm air in your home is cooled by contact with the cooling coil, and this cooled air is channeled to the rooms of your home through ducts and out registers or — in the case of room air conditioners — directly from the unit itself.